Serb mafia in Scandinavia

-The Serbian-Montenegrin mafia in Scandinavia, also known as "Juggemaffian" ("Yugo Mafia") is an organized crime group in Sweden and Denmark.
-The foundations of the gang began during the mass immigration of Yugoslav guest-workers to Sweden in the 1970s.
-Its power base is in the cities of Stockholm and Copenhagen, and territory in Malmö and Gothenburg, among other cities in western Sweden.
-They received significant media attention in Sweden especially during the 1990s, thanks to flashy top-ranking members such as Dragan "Jokso" Joksović.
+The Serbian-Montenegrin mafia in Scandinavia, also known as Juggemaffian (English: Yugo Mafia) is an organized crime group in Sweden, Norway and Denmark referred to by its members as the Brotherhood (serbian: Братство).
+The gang began during the mass immigration of Yugoslav guest-workers to Sweden in the 1970s.
+The gang is based in the cities of Stockholm and Copenhagen, and has territory in Malmö and Gothenburg, among other cities in western Sweden.
+They received significant media attention in Sweden during the 1990s, thanks to flashy top-ranking members such as Dragan "Jokso" Joksović.
 The founder and first leader of the gang is believed to be warlord Željko "Arkan" Ražnatović, and the current leader is alleged to be Milan Ševo.